fazeelgm/UCB_ML_AI_PracticalApp_III/README.md

 Based on these importances and what we learned from inidividual models, we can make the following recommendations to improve future campaigns:

-1. There is a strong correlation between the call `duration` including previous call metrics (`pdays`, `month`, `contact`, and the lieklihood of acceptance of the offer, therefore we should try to enage the customer and extend the conversation as much as possible.
-This could be either by offering increasing rewards or understanding the reason they are not accepting the current offer
+1. There is a strong correlation between the call `duration` including previous call metrics (`pdays`, `month`, `contact`, and the lieklihood of acceptance of the offer.
+Therefore, we should design a campaign call script to enage the customer and extend the conversation as much as possible.
+This could be either by offering increasing rewards, understanding the reason they are not accepting the current offer or bringing in other value-add services to the discussions
-2. The socio-economic attributes (`euribor3m`,`cons.price.idx`, `nr.employed`) are impacting the predictions so there is a need to have this external data available for selecting the target customer segments for the campaigns
+2. The socio-economic attributes (`euribor3m`,`cons.price.idx`, `nr.employed`) positively impacting the predictions so there is a need to have this external data available when selecting the target customer segments who will be included in the campaigns
-3. Since multiple models scored above 90% accuracy, we have high confidence of success if we can target the campaigns to similiar customers with around 10% conversion
+3. Since multiple models scored above 90% accuracy, we have high confidence of success if we can target the campaigns to similiar customers with around 11% conversion.
+The guidance provided here on segment-selection will help increase this conversion rate

+Since our Case Study benefitted from the work of the original Research Team and came inline with their results, we still learned a lot about applying Classification models to real-world applications.
+The mehtodogy used gives us confidence that we can apply our learnings to other domains in the future.